 28.15 Not used.

-28.16 § 9 In the absence of prior arrangements, an aircraft station which calls a radio direction-finding station for a bearing shall use for this purpose a frequency on which the station called normally keeps watch.
+28.16 § 9 Not used.
 [Rationale: aeronautical radio direction-finding stations no long have a frequency on which an aircraft can call]

-28.17 § 10 In the aeronautical radionavigation service, the procedure contemplated for radio direction-finding in this Section is applicable, except where special procedures are in force as a result of arrangements concluded between the administrations concerned.
+28.17 § 10 Not used.
 [Rationale: do all radio direction-finding stations still have a frequency on which they keep watch]

+[Comment: the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 Section IV − Radiobeacon stations